Become a UC Master Gardener

 How do I apply to the SM-SF Master Gardener Program?

-The 2014 application period has now closed.
-Look for our 2015 application sometime in July 2014.
+Our 2015 application will be available August 1st, 2014.
 As agents of the University of California, all volunteers must be fingerprinted and must pass a statewide Department of Justice criminal background check prior to being accepted into the program.
 For those of you living in California for less than two years, an FBI background check is required.

 What is the training program fee?

-It can vary, this year’s class fee was $300.
+Fee is $325.
+In addition, allow for DOJ fingerprinting fee (avg. $25 depending on the service provider).
 Fees cover the cost of training classes plus materials.
 A limited number of need-based scholarships are available.
 Please request more information during the telephone orientation.

 Where are the training classes held?